squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    __Better management of plugins when building in different environments__
+    __Optimal management of plugins when building in different environments__

 -   :material-file-tree: &nbsp; __[Built-in meta plugin][meta]__

     ---

-    The meta plugin makes it easy to manage metadata (front matter) for all pages in a folder and all of its subfolders, i.e., a subsection of your project.
+    The meta plugin makes it easy to manage metadata (front matter) for all pages in a folder, so a certain subset of pages uses specific tags or a custom template.

     ---

-    __Simpler organization, categorization and management of pages__
+    __Simpler organization, categorization and management of metadata__

 -   :material-folder-open: &nbsp; __[Built-in projects plugin][projects]__